 These earbuds can only accomplish what they were made to accomplish if the fit is perfect, so it’s great to see Apple taking extra steps to ensure that all users can get the best experience.
-And nothing exemplifies this level of resolve to make things right quite like the ear tip test that tells you whether you have a perfect seal or not once you insert the earbuds into your ears and establish the Bluetooth connection.
+Nothing proves this better than the ear tip test that tells you whether you have a perfect seal or not once you insert the earbuds into your ears and establish the Bluetooth connection.

 This, however, infringes on the features portion of this review, so let’s transition down and take a look at what other goodies the Airpods Pro have in store for us.

 As you’d expect from an Apple product, these earbuds are packed chock-full of features.

 The most impressive feature by far has got to be the active noise cancellation, which works wonders in conjunction with the proper fit that these earbuds offer.
 Don’t expect it to block out the rumbling lows of nearby trains, but when it comes to combating most everyday ambient noises like street traffic and the general hubbub in public transportation, they’re quite effective.

 Of course, sometimes you don’t want to block out the outside world.
 Sometimes you need to keep one ear attentive and ready to pounce, like if you’re waiting for a doorbell to ring or even if you just want to join in on a conversation.
 In these cases, you don’t have to take one of the earbuds out or even pause your music, thanks to the new Transparency mode.

 This feature activates the microphone on the earbuds to record what’s going on around you and then plays this recording.
 It’s a very practical feature overall and it sounds completely natural.